Reveal-Energy-Services/orchid-python-api/README-dev.md

 configuration file.
 A configuration file is easier to change than an environment variable and does not require a system restart to work best.
 However, it requires more knowledge and work on your part.
 In general, a configuration file is better if your requirements change "often".
-For example, if you are working with multiple, side-by-side Orchid versions and Orchid Python API versions, you may find it faster and easier to create a configuration file once and change it as you change Orchid / Orchid Python API versions.
+For example, if you are working with multiple, side-by-side Orchid versions and Orchid Python API versions, you may find it faster and easier to create a configuration file once and change it as you change Orchid / Orchid Python API versions or training data locations.

 To create a configuration file used by the Orchid Python API, you create a file named `python_api.yaml` and put it in the directory, `/path/to/home-directory/.orchid`, where `/path/to/home-directory` is a